Saturday, March 30, 2019

 Wednesday, March 27, 2019

-MODULE 4: Eight Values of Free Expression
+Week 2, Day 2: Eight Values of Free Expression

 REFLECT We have talked a lot about the emergence and evolution of the First Amendment.
 We talked about what Jefferson, Madison and the other founders thought about the importance of freedom of speech, press, etc. Then we talked about how those ideas finally started to take shape with theories like the Marketplace of Ideas in 1919.